Fixed & Removable Dental Prostheses in Albania | KissDent Tirana

 Dental Bridges

 A dental bridge replaces one or more missing teeth by suspending a false tooth — the pontic — between anchor points on either side of the gap.
-The two main types:
+The three main types:

 Cantilever Bridge